Guided Democracy in Indonesia: Establishment of Guided Democracy

 President Sukarno made an official visit to the People's Republic of China in October 1956.
 He was impressed with the progress made there since the Civil War, and concluded that this was due to the strong leadership of Mao Zedong, whose centralisation of power was in sharp contrast to the political disorder in Indonesia.
 According to former foreign minister Ide Anak Agung Gde Agung, Sukarno began to believe he had been "chosen by providence" to lead the people and "build a new society".

 Shortly after his return from China, on 30 October 1956, Sukarno spoke of his konsepsi (conception) of a new system of government.
 Two days earlier he had called for the political parties to be abolished.
 Initially the parties were opposed to the idea, but once it became clear that they would not need to be abolished, the Indonesian Communist Party (PKI) threw its support behind Sukarno.
 As well as the PKI, the Indonesian National Party (PNI) supported Sukarno, while the Islamist Masyumi Party and the Socialist Party of Indonesia opposed the plan.
 There were public demonstrations in support of it.

 On 21 February 1957, Sukarno detailed his plan.
 Sukarno pointed out that at the village level, important questions were decided by lengthy deliberation with the goal of achieving a consensus.
-This model of decision-making, he said, was better suited to the nature of Indonesia than the Western-style voting system.
+This model of decision-making, he said, was better suited to the nature of Indonesia than Western-style democracy.
 While deliberations at the local level were guided by the village elders, Sukarno envisioned that the president would guide them at the national level.
 The centerpiece would be a 'mutual co-operation' cabinet of the major parties advised by a National Council (Indonesian: Dewan Nasional) of functional groups, while the legislature would not be abolished.
 Sukarno argued that under this system, a national consensus could express itself under presidential guidance.